Bryan Anderson joined KEZI 9 News This Morning as a news anchor in September of 2017.

 Bryan's journey to Oregon crossed more than 3,000 miles, driving from his hometown in Southwest Florida to the Pacific Northwest.
 He spent more than 4 years at WBBH and WZVN, the NBC and ABC affiliates in Fort Myers, where he was a bureau reporter, investigative reporter, and weekend morning anchor.

 In 2011, Bryan graduated from the University of Central Florida with a degree in Broadcast Journalism.
 His news career started while still attending UCF, working overnight shifts as an associate producer at WFTV in Orlando.
 After graduation, Bryan reported for WJHG in Panama City, Florida.
-His news coverage was also featured at sister stations in Dothan, Alabama, and Tallahassee.
+His news coverage was also featured at sister stations in Dothan, Alabama, and Tallahassee, FL.

 Follow Bryan on Facebook.

 Gina Torres and Laurie Hernandez give a behind-the-scenes look at last-minute preparations for the 131st Rose Parade.

 The Corvallis Police Department posted on its Facebook Thursday night, asking for the public's help in locating this missing teen.

 Thomas Copeland was sentenced to life in prison with a chance for parole.